 In the code and documentation prefer non-offensive terminology, for example:

-Thanos is a distributed system composed with several services and CLI tools as listed here.
+Thanos is a distributed system comprised of several services and CLI tools as listed here.

-When we refer to them as technical reference we use verb form:
+When we refer to them in a technical capacity we use the verbal form:

 actor noun form:

 query frontend.
 This includes areas like:

 The following section explains various suggestions and procedures to note during development of Thanos.

 It’s key to get familiarized with the style guide and mechanics of Thanos, especially if your contribution touches more than one component of the Thanos distributed system.
 We recommend: